Embodied-Soft-Intelligence/AdapGrasp/README.md

-## AdaGrasp: A Stiffness and Grasp Affordance Dataset and a Transformer-Based Adaptive Grasp Method
+## AdapGrasp: A Stiffness and Grasp Affordance Dataset with a Transformer-based Adaptive Grasp Model

 PyTorch implementation of paper "AdapGrasp: A Stiffness and Grasp Affordance Dataset with a Transformer-based Adaptive Grasp Model"